- 4 min read

 The administrative challenges around recruitment were one of the first things that needed to be tackled.
 Retail recruitment had previously been fully managed in-store using paper application forms, so the success of this recruitment really depended on so many variables.
 In some cases, it was a very time consuming, administrative exercise and just one of many of the responsibilities expected of the store manager.
 It was also difficult to ensure the engagement experience for a prospective volunteer was consistent.

-Bringing Assemble into the mix would enable some of the recruitment functions to be automated and relieve store managers of a huge administrative burden.
+Bringing Assemble into the mix would enable some of the recruitment functions to be automated and relieve store managers of a huge administrative task.
 Assemble would be used to help take a more centralised and cohesive approach to advertising volunteer opportunities.
 Volunteering opportunities would now all be uploaded centrally and appear fully branded, neatly on Barnardo's website, with an easy search feature that could be filtered geographically.

 Further to this, key metrics around applications could be gathered, such as how many volunteers were applying.
 Assembles automated recruitment milestones, such as reference checks ensure the status of a volunteers application can be monitored and unblocked where necessary.
 Using Assemble has meant better communication with potential applicants - keeping them informed and engaged with a consistent ‘on-brand’ voice, while allowing for personalised touches when necessary.